Chairman Akaka, Vice Chairman Barrasso, and members of the Committee:

 But we believe that more needs to be done.

 The Department of Justice has consulted extensively with Indian tribes about these issues, including at the Attorney General’s listening conference in 2009, the tribal consultations we held on TLOA implementation in 2010, our annual tribal consultations under the Violence Against Women Act, and a series of tribal consultations focused on potential legislative reforms in June of this year.
-These consultations — like the Justice Department’s other work in this area, especially in the wake of the TLOA’s enactment last year — have involved close coordination across Federal agencies, including the Departments of the Interior and of Health and Human Services.
+All of these consultations — indeed, all of the Justice Department’s work in this area, especially in the wake of the TLOA’s enactment last year — have also involved close coordination across Federal agencies, including the Departments of the Interior and of Health and Human Services.

-The consensus that emerged from these tribal consultations was the need for greater tribal jurisdiction over domestic-violence cases.
+Throughout these consultations, the common thread that ran through nearly all the tribal input focused on the need for greater tribal jurisdiction over domestic-violence cases.
 Specifically, tribal leaders expressed concern that the crime-fighting tools currently available to their prosecutors differ vastly, depending on the race of the domestic-violence perpetrator.
-If an Indian woman is battered by her Indian husband or boyfriend, then the tribe typically can prosecute him.
+If an Indian woman is battered by her husband or boyfriend, then the tribe typically can prosecute him if he is Indian.
 But absent an express Act of Congress, the tribe cannot prosecute a violently abusive husband or boyfriend if he is non-Indian.
 And recently, one Federal court went so far as to hold that, in some circumstances, a tribal court could not even enter a civil protection order against a non-Indian husband.

-Section 201 of the SAVE Act recognizes certain tribes’ concurrent criminal jurisdiction to investigate, prosecute, convict, and sentence both Indians and non-Indians who assault Indian spouses, intimate partners, or dating partners, or who violate protection orders, in Indian country.
-Without impinging on any other government’s jurisdiction, this bill recognizes that a tribe has concurrent jurisdiction over a tightly defined set of crimes committed in Indian country: domestic violence, dating violence, and violations of enforceable protection orders.
-To the extent those crimes can be prosecuted today by Federal or State prosecutors, that would not be changed by the SAVE Act.
+The first area for potential Federal legislation involves recognizing certain tribes’ concurrent criminal jurisdiction to investigate, prosecute, convict, and sentence both Indians and non-Indians who assault Indian spouses, intimate partners, or dating partners, or who violate protection orders, in Indian country.
+Such legislation would not remove criminal jurisdiction from any government.
+Rather, it would recognize that a tribe has concurrent jurisdiction over a tightly defined set of crimes committed in Indian country: domestic violence, dating violence, and violations of enforceable protection orders.
+To the extent those crimes can be prosecuted today by Federal or State prosecutors, that would not be changed by enactment of new legislation.

-Similar to TLOA, this additional tribal authority under the SAVE Act would be available only to those tribes that guarantee sufficient protections for the rights of defendants.
-Tribes exercising this statutorily recognized jurisdiction over crimes of domestic violence would be required to protect a robust set of rights, similar to the rights protected in State-court criminal prosecutions.
-This approach thus builds on the Indian Civil Rights Act of 1968, as amended in 1986 and 1990, and on TLOA.
+Similar to TLOA, such additional authority would only be available to those tribes that guarantee sufficient protections for the rights of defendants.
+Tribes exercising this statutorily recognized jurisdiction over crimes of domestic violence should be required to protect a robust set of rights, similar to the rights protected in State-court criminal prosecutions.
+This approach would thus build on the Indian Civil Rights Act of 1968, as amended in 1986 and 1990, and on TLOA.
 Tribes that choose not to provide these protections would not have this additional authority.

-Not surprisingly, expanding tribal criminal jurisdiction to cover more perpetrators of domestic violence would tax the already scarce resources of most tribes that might wish to exercise this jurisdiction under the SAVE Act.
-Therefore, the Act authorizes grants to support these tribes by strengthening their criminal-justice systems, providing indigent criminal defendants with licensed defense counsel at no cost to those defendants, ensuring that jurors are properly summoned, selected, and instructed, and according crime victims’ rights to victims of domestic violence.
+Not surprisingly, expanding tribal criminal jurisdiction to cover more perpetrators of domestic violence would tax the already scarce resources of most tribes that might wish to exercise this jurisdiction.
+Therefore, new legislation could authorize grants to support these tribes by strengthening their criminal-justice systems, providing indigent criminal defendants with licensed defense counsel at no cost to those defendants, ensuring that jurors are properly summoned, selected, and instructed, and according crime victims’ rights to victims of domestic violence.

-Section 202 of the SAVE Act addresses tribal civil jurisdiction.
-Specifically, it confirms the intent of Congress in enacting the Violence Against Women Act of 2000 by clarifying that every tribe has full civil jurisdiction to issue and enforce certain protection orders against both Indians and non-Indians.
+A second major area for new Federal legislation would deal with tribal civil jurisdiction.
+New legislation could confirm the intent of Congress in enacting the Violence Against Women Act of 2000 by clarifying that every tribe has full civil jurisdiction to issue and enforce certain protection orders against both Indians and non-Indians.
 That would effectively reverse a 2008 decision from a Federal district court in Washington State, which held that an Indian tribe lacked authority to enter a protection order for a nonmember Indian against a non-Indian residing on non-Indian fee land within the reservation.

-Section 203 of the SAVE Act involves Federal criminal offenses rather than tribal prosecution.
+The third and final major area for Congress to consider involves Federal criminal offenses rather than tribal prosecution.
 In general, Federal criminal law has not developed over time in the same manner as State criminal laws, which have recognized the need for escalating responses to specific acts of domestic and dating violence.
-By amending the Federal Criminal Code to make it more consistent with State laws in this area where the Federal Government (and not the State) has jurisdiction, the SAVE Act simply ensures that perpetrators will be subject to similar potential punishments regardless of where they commit their crimes.
-Specifically, the Act amends the Federal Criminal Code to provide a ten-year offense for assaulting a spouse, intimate partner or dating partner by strangling or suffocating; a five-year offense for assaulting a spouse, intimate partner, or dating partner resulting in substantial bodily injury; and a one-year offense for assaulting a person by striking, beating, or wounding.
-All of these are in line with the types of sentences that would be available in State courts across the Nation if the crime occurred outside Indian country.
+By amending the Federal Criminal Code to make it more consistent with State laws in this area where the Federal Government (and not the State) has jurisdiction, Congress would simply be ensuring that perpetrators would be subject to similar potential punishments regardless of where they commit their crimes.
+Specifically, new legislation could amend the Federal Criminal Code to provide a ten-year offense for assaulting a spouse, intimate partner, or dating partner by strangling or suffocating; a five-year offense for assaulting a spouse, intimate partner, or dating partner resulting in substantial bodily injury; and a one-year offense for assaulting a person by striking, beating, or wounding.
+All of these are in line with the types of sentences that would be available in State courts across the Nation if the crime occurred other than in Indian country.

 So, in cases involving any of these three types of assaults — (1) assault by strangling or suffocating; (2) assault resulting in substantial (but not serious) bodily injury; and (3) assault by striking, beating, or wounding — Federal prosecutors today often find that they cannot seek sentences in excess of six months.
 And where both the defendant and the victim are Indian, Federal courts may lack jurisdiction altogether.

 Assaults resulting in substantial bodily injury sometimes form the next several rungs on the ladder of escalating domestic violence, but they too are inadequately covered today by the Federal Criminal Code.
-The SAVE Act fills this gap by amending the Code to provide a five-year offense for assault resulting in substantial bodily injury to a spouse, intimate partner, or dating partner.
+New legislation could fill this gap by amending the Code to provide a five-year offense for assault resulting in substantial bodily injury to a spouse, intimate partner, or dating partner.

-And the SAVE Act also amends the Code to provide a ten-year offense for assaulting a spouse, intimate partner, or dating partner by strangling or suffocating.
+And new legislation also could amend the Code to provide a ten-year offense for assaulting a spouse, intimate partner, or dating partner by strangling, suffocating, or attempting to strangle or suffocate.
 Strangling and suffocating — conduct that is not uncommon in intimate-partner cases — carry a high risk of death.
 But the severity of these offenses is frequently overlooked because there may be no visible external injuries on the victim.
 As with assaults resulting in substantial bodily injury, Federal prosecutors need the tools to deal with these crimes as felonies, with sentences potentially far exceeding the six-month maximum that often applies today.

-Finally, section 203(e) of the SAVE Act simplifies the Major Crimes Act (which Federal prosecutors use to prosecute Indians for major crimes committed against Indian and non-Indian victims) to cover all felony assaults under section 113 of the Federal Criminal Code.
-That would include the two new felony offenses discussed above — assaults resulting in substantial bodily injury to a spouse, intimate partner, or dating partner; and assaults upon a spouse, intimate partner, or dating partner by strangling or suffocating — as well as assault with intent to commit a felony other than murder, which is punishable by a maximum ten-year sentence.
+Finally, the Major Crimes Act, which Federal prosecutors use to prosecute Indians for major crimes committed against Indian and non-Indian victims, could be simplified to cover all felony assaults under section 113 of the Federal Criminal Code.
+That would include the two new felony offenses discussed above — assaults resulting in substantial bodily injury to a spouse, intimate partner, or dating partner; and assaults upon a spouse, intimate partner, or dating partner by strangling, suffocating, or attempting to strangle or suffocate — as well as assault with intent to commit a felony other than murder (which is punishable by a maximum ten-year sentence).
 Without this amendment to the Major Crimes Act, Federal prosecutors could not charge any of these three felonies when the perpetrator is an Indian.
-Under the SAVE Act, assault by striking, beating or wounding remains a misdemeanor and is not covered by the Major Crimes Act.
+Assault by striking, beating, or wounding would remain a misdemeanor and would not be covered by the Major Crimes Act.

-We believe that enacting the SAVE Act will strengthen tribal jurisdiction over crimes of domestic violence, tribal protection orders, and Federal assault prosecutions.
-These measures, taken together, have the potential to significantly improve the safety of women in tribal communities and allow Federal and tribal law-enforcement agencies to hold more perpetrators of domestic violence accountable for their crimes.
+We believe that enacting reforms along these lines — dealing with tribal jurisdiction over crimes of domestic violence, tribal protection orders, and amendments to the Federal assault statute — would significantly improve the safety of women in tribal communities and allow Federal and tribal law-enforcement agencies to hold more perpetrators of domestic violence accountable for their crimes.

-I thank the Committee for its long-standing interest in these critically important issues, and I especially thank Chairman Akaka for drafting and introducing Senate Bill 1763, the Stand Against Violence and Empower Native Women Act.
+I thank the Committee for its interest in these critically important issues and for its support.